 - Updated property details allow valuations to be kept aligned and remain current.

-- This valuation information feeds property taxation and enabling revenue to be collected by the national tax authorities.
+- This valuation information feeds property taxation calculations enabling revenue to be collected by the national tax authorities.

-- Ensuring the property database is maintained and kept up to date, maximises revenue potential for benefit of local authority through the increased funding of local public services.
+- Ensuring the property database is maintained and kept up to date, maximises revenue potential for the benefit of local communities through the increased funding of local public services.

-- Up to date and equitable tax base increases willingness to pay amongst property owners.
+- An up to date and equitable tax base linked to service development increases the willingness to pay amongst property owners.

 Key technical features